Tea Area High School: Athletics

-All the schools' sports are in the class A division (football is AA).
-Athletic teams for boys include football, basketball, track, cross-country, wrestling, golf & soccer.
+As of 2025, the Titans moved up to compete in the AA division, making them the states 20th South Dakota school to compete in AA.
+Athletic teams for boys include football, basketball, track, cross-country, wrestling, golf, soccer and baseball, which is non-sanctioned (as of 2023).

-Teams for girls include volleyball, basketball, track, cross country, golf, soccer, competitive cheer, competitive dance and softball (starting in 2023).
+Teams for girls include volleyball, basketball, track, cross country, golf, soccer, competitive cheer, competitive dance and softball (started in 2023).